 I have spent a lot of time in Peru, Ecuador, Guatemala, Costa Rica, Mexico, Spain, and the southwestern U.S. I am fortunate to have traveled more broadly to Ireland, Scotland, England, France, Germany, Austria, Belgium, Italy, Switzerland, Greece, Turkey, Tanzania, Thailand, and Canada.
 I try to travel as often as possible, and encourage students to study abroad should they have the opportunity to do so.

 How did I get into Art History?
 As an undergraduate, I majored in Biology and History in a special B.A./M.D. program.
 During my sophomore year I took Art History 101 (“Caves to Cathedrals”) as a G.E. requirement and fell in love with the subject.
 After finishing my B.A. and M.A., I began a Ph.D. in Art History at UCLA.
 I earned my Ph.D in 2009.

 I have taught at UCLA, the University of Oregon, CUNY-Brooklyn College, and the CUNY Graduate Center.

-On a more personal note, I am the proud mama of a wild, adventurous, and silly 2 year-old daughter and a smiley, easy-going 3-month old (as of February 2018).
+On a more personal note, I am the proud mama of a wild, adventurous, and silly 3 year-old daughter and a smiley, easy-going, extremely active 1-year old (as of March 2019).
 They keep me on my toes and remind me (every day) that there is more to life than work.
 They are the inspiration for much of what I do.